cqse/teamscale-jacoco-agent/USAGE.md

 - `ignore-duplicates`: forces JaCoCo to ignore duplicate class files.
 Should be used with care, see below.
 - `upload-url`: an HTTP(S) URL to which to upload generated XML files.
 The XML files will be zipped before the upload.
   Note that you still need to specify an `out` directory where failed uploads are stored.
 - `upload-metadata`: paths to files that should also be included in uploaded zips.
-Separate multiple paths with a colon.
+Separate multiple paths with a semicolon.
   You can use this to include useful meta data about the deployed application with the coverage, e.g. its version number.

 You can pass additional options directly to the original JaCoCo agent by prefixing them with `jacoco-`, e.g.